Q. What is MatchDay?

 Q. How much of my donation goes to the nonprofit?

-GiveGab retains a 3% campaign management fee from all donations, capped at $20 per donation.
-Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
+GiveGab retains a 3% campaign management fee from all donations.
+Credit Card processing fees are an additional 2.5% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.
+Any donations processed outside of MatchDay donation period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: http://info.givegab.com/pricing.

 Q. Who will receive my contact information?